Commutative algebra in tensor categories: Localisation and faithfully flat morphisms

 a contradiction.
 Hence $P$ is prime indeed. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{NPVis}] Part (1) is a special case of part (3).
-Part (2) is also a special case of part (3), if we replace by $\cD$ by a tensor subcategory whenever possible (so that $F$ becomes surjective).
+\begin{proof}[Proof of Theorem~\ref{NPVis}] Part (1) is immediate and essentially a special case of part (3).
+Part (2) is also a special case of part (3), if we replace by $\cD$ by a tensor subcategory whenever possible (so that $F$ becomes surjective), and if we observe that \cite[Theorem~5.4.1]{CEOP} eliminates the requirement for $k$ to be perfeect).
 Hence we only prove part (3).

-Essentially by Beck monadicity (see e.g. \cite[]{CEO2}),
+Essentially by Beck monadicity (see e.g. \cite[Lemma~6.2.1]{CEO2}),

 for $S:=F_\ast \unit$.
 In particular, the algebra $S$ is simple.
-By applying the same reasoning to the composition $\cC\to\cD\to \cD_K$ where the second functor is the extension of scalars along a field extension $K/k$, we observe that $K\otimes S:=F_\ast(K)$ is also simple.
+By applying the same reasoning to the composition $\cC\to\cD\to \cD_K$ where the second functor is the extension of scalars along a field extension $K/k$ and $\cD_K$ is again a pretannakian category over $K$ by \cite[Corollary~5.2.4]{CEOP}, we observe that $K\otimes S:=F_\ast(K)$ is also simple.

 Now consider $\fp\in\Spec A$.
 Consider the prime ideal $P<FA$ from Proposition~\ref{BetterProp}.
 Since $FA/P$ is a domain, it is an integral domain by Proposition~\ref{Prop4Bas}, so we can embed it into its field of fractions $K$.
 We thus obtain an inclusion